‘Bold And The Beautiful’ Recaps For Monday August 13: Wyatt Taunts Katie, Liam & Steffy Reminisce, Hope’s News

 — Bold & The Beautiful (@BandB_CBS) August 13, 2018

 Back at the Bikini Bar, Katie (Heather Tom), Thorne (Ingo Rademacher), Wyatt (Darin Brooks) and Sally (Courtney Hope) run into each other.
 Wyatt asked if Katie was happy, and she replied that she was.
 Wyatt asked, “Do you have my dad’s approval yet?” referring to Bill’s need to approve of the men in Katie’s life.
-Katie nearly choked on her drink, before pointing out that Wyatt had also moved on with Sally.
+Katie nearly choked on her drink before pointing out that Wyatt had also moved on with Sally.
 Later, Thorne queries Katie’s reaction to seeing Wyatt with Sally.
-She doesn’t answer him directly, but rather said it would be hypocritical of her as she also had moved on.
+She doesn’t answer him directly but rather said it would be hypocritical of her as she also had moved on.

 RT if you love seeing Katie happy. ❤️ #BoldandBeautiful pic.twitter.com/xBwqKNTKr1